Sonic Foundry Inc. (SOFO) and Intuit Inc. (NASDAQ:INTU) Contrasting side by side | New Business Observer

 |44.40

-Demonstrates Sonic Foundry Inc. and Intuit Inc. earnings per share (EPS), top-line revenue and valuation.
+Table 1 demonstrates Sonic Foundry Inc. and Intuit Inc.’s gross revenue, earnings per share and valuation.

 Profitability

-Table 2 has Sonic Foundry Inc. and Intuit Inc.’s return on equity, return on assets and net margins.
+Table 2 provides us Sonic Foundry Inc. and Intuit Inc.’s net margins, return on assets and return on equity.

 |Net Margins